What is Medicare?

 - Coverage for extras must be added through additional plans

-- Rule of thumb: Those who need frequent medical care often choose Medigap to keep their total medical costs flat
+- Rule of thumb: Those who need frequent medical care often choose Medigap to keep their total medical costs flat.

+It may not be advantageous to switch plans when enrolled in Medigap.
 During the initial enrollment period for Medigap, you’ll receive guaranteed issue:

 - One standard rate regardless of your health status